rajdipthepower/Pulse-FAQ/README.md

   - Replacing static admin tokens with secure authentication (JWT/OAuth).
   - Moving persistence to a database (Postgres, MongoDB) for concurrency and durability.
   - Adding rate limiting and server-side validation for submissions.

-If you'd like, I can also update the client labels and category names to match these interview-focused categories (`Syntax & Basics`, `OOP Concepts`, `Data Structures`, `Advanced Features`).

 ---